Selected departures from May to October 2019

 The sights and sounds of New York & Washington are familiar from countless Hollywood films and TV dramas – but nothing can prepare you for the sheer extraordinary scale and vitality of these remarkable cities.
 The iconic Manhattan skyline reflects the very essence of the United States – striving to be the biggest and the best!
 We enjoy a wonderful day on board the Maple Leaf train service crossing into Canada spending two nights at Niagara Falls, seeing this incredible natural phenomenon from all angles.

 You should arrive at the airport for your scheduled flight to Washington DC.
-After our early afternoon arrival, we transfer to the centrally located four-star Cambria Suites Hotel or the Hyatt Place, just north of the White House for three nights.
+After our early afternoon arrival, we transfer to the three-star superior Courtyard Washington DC/US Capitol for three nights.
 The rest of the day is at leisure.

 Washington DC - nestling serenely on the Potomac River, we have all seen this amazing city’s glistening array of world-famous monuments in countless political thrillers like ‘All the President’s Men’!
 But when you imagine the worldwide importance of the decisions taken here, the reality of Washington can be overwhelming.

 On our guided tour this morning we’ll have the benefit of an expert local guide to show us the world-famous museums, buildings and memorials of the Capitol, the White House, the Vietnam and World War II Memorials, the Lincoln Memorial and so much more.
 The afternoon is at leisure.